Magenic/MAQS/docs/MAQS_5/OpenSourceConfiguration.md

 ```

 #### Log
 This setting dictates if and/or when logs are created.
 With the default option "Yes," a test will always create a corresponding log after the test finishes.
-The other options are “No” and “OnFail.”
-“No” will never create a log under any circumstance, while “OnFail” will only create a log if the test fails.
+The other options are "No" and "OnFail."
+"No" will never create a log under any circumstance, while "OnFail" will only create a log if the test fails.
 ##### Examples
 ```xml
  <!-- Do you want to create logs for your tests